Surface Energy Chart by Material (Dyne Levels for Plastics, Films, Metals and Packaging)

 Surface Energy Variability

 Surface energy values shown represent typical industrial ranges under controlled conditions.
-Actual values may vary due to storage, aging, contamination, and additive migration.
+Actual values may vary significantly depending on storage, aging, contamination, handling, and additive migration.

-Values shown are representative of materials within approximately 3 to 6 months of manufacture, stored under proper conditions.
+Values presented are representative of materials within approximately 3 to 6 months of manufacture, stored under proper conditions.

 | Material | Condition | Typical Dyne Level | Result |